lukarod72/Keyence-camera-project/README.md

 information is presented on a local server, and refreshed using AJAX requests.

 These are the following devices used:
-Raspberry Pi 4 - Debian (Runs the server and software) Keyence IV2 Camera Sensor  - (Takes and analizes the photos) Marquee Eazy LED disaply - (displays part status [OK/NOT GOOD]) 24V power supply for Camera and display
+Raspberry Pi 4 - Debian (Runs the server and software), Keyence IV2 Camera Sensor  - (Takes and analizes the photos), Marquee Eazy LED disaply - (displays part status [OK/NOT GOOD]), 24V power supply for Camera and display,
 Ethernet Port Hub - DLINK